helium/HIP/0019-third-party-manufacturers.md

 - Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail)
 - Optionally, encrypted buses, potting and other anti-tampering meaures.

+Applicants wishing to manufacture Light Hotspots with packet forwarding capability-only will not need to fulfill the secured chip requirement.

 Lastly, manufacturers are expected to provide:

 - Proof of identity for individuals owning 25% or more of the manufacturer, per typical KYC/AML procedure.
 This could be provided privately to trusted parties like Helium Inc employees or DeWi board members and publicly confirmed.